 \subsection{Plateau-limiting}

 Consider a situation in which \eqref{eq:quasimonotone} is true, while the reconstruction described above exceeds $m$ or $M$.
-In that case, the idea of a plateau reconstruction is to introduce a rectangle a distance $\eta \Delta x$/$\eta \Delta y$ away from the cell boundary, i.e. with $\eta \in (0,\frac12)$ where the value of the reconstruction shall be constant and equal to $q_\text{p}$, a value to be determined to ensure that the average of the reconstruction equals the given average (see Figure \ref{fig:plateau} for an example).
-This rectangle shall be referred to as \textbf{plateau}.
-The remaining four trapezes shall be the supports of functions that continuously join the reconstruction along the edge to the plateau in the simplest possible way.
-Because reconstructions along edges are either parabolas or hats, every trapezoidal region is either joining the plateau to a parabola or to a hat function. $\eta$ shall be chosen in such a way that the maximum principle is guaranteed.
+In that case, the idea of a plateau reconstruction (see Figure \ref{fig:sketch}) is to introduce a rectangle a distance $\eta \Delta x$ (or $\eta \Delta y$) away from the cell boundary, i.e. with $\eta \in (0,\frac12)$ where the value of the reconstruction will be constant and equal to $q_\text{p}$, a value to be determined to ensure that the average of the reconstruction equals the given average (see Figure \ref{fig:plateau} for an example).
+This rectangle will be referred to as \textbf{plateau}.
+The remaining four trapezes will be the supports of functions that continuously join the reconstruction along the edge to the plateau in the simplest possible way.
+Because reconstructions along edges are either parabolas or hats, every trapezoidal region is either joining the plateau to a parabola or to a hat function. $\eta$ will be chosen in such a way that the maximum principle is guaranteed.
 It is clear that, as \eqref{eq:quasimonotone} is true, this can always be done by choosing $\eta$ small enough.